AnonymousEmnlp/MRL-CQA/data/auto_QA_data/test_result/README.md

-The folder is used to record the test result for test dataset by using log.
+The folder is used to record the test result by using log.